Invisible Dog Fence: How Does it Work?

 Static correction is delivered through a collar your pet wears around its neck.
 More specifically - a pair of contact points that are touching the neck dispatch a harmless and completely safe electric stimulation.
 To best describe it, try to imagine it as a slight tingling sensation, an unexpected tap on the shoulder, something to surprise your pet and grab its attention.
 Some models feature an adjustable intensity level, so you can tailor the static simulation to perfectly fit your pet's temperament.

 Most models have a tone-only mode as well.
 This mode is usually used in the training process or as a warning sign when your pet enters the trigger zone and before the static correction is applied.
 A trigger zone determines the distance from the boundary line before your pet receives the audible beep.
 The width and adjustability of the trigger zone depend on the product you choose to purchase.

 Spend time training your dog

-Now that you got a basic idea what is an invisible dog fence and how does it work, it's time to check out some products and compare their specifications.
+Now that you have a basic idea what an invisible dog fence is and how does it work, it's time to check out some products and compare their specifications.
 We compiled a couple of lists based on the types and specific needs.
 Making the purchase is easy, but training your dog requires focus, time and effort.
 These containment systems are merely a tool that will teach your dog not to wander off without supervision.